kakao/hbase-packet-inspector/README.md

 # hbase-packet-inspector

-_hbase-packet-inspector_ is a command-line tool for analyzing network traffic of HBase RegionServers.
+_hbase-packet-inspector_ (HPI) is a command-line tool for analyzing network traffic of HBase RegionServers.

-It reads tcpdump files or captures live stream of packets of a network interface to extract the information on client requests and responses.
+HPI reads tcpdump files or captures live stream of packets of a network interface to extract the information on client requests and responses.

 You can configure it to load the obtained information either to its in-memory